Epitome87/Understanding-TypeScript-Journey/README.md

 add(...nums); // Passes in each element from the nums array, as a list of individual elements
 ```

 It's easy to see how the concept of _rest parameters_ is useful for accepting an unlimited amount of arguments.
-In fact, the `push` method uses _rest params_ to allow a coma-seperated list of items to be pushed.
+In fact, the `push` method uses _rest params_ to allow a coma-separated list of items to be pushed.

 In TypeScript, we can combine this concept with Tuples!
 If we know we want to support multiple arguments **but** know how many there will be: